 INHERENT RISK Low Medium High How do you rate the potential for conflict with the community over this decision?
-How do you rate the potential for social damage if the wrong decision is made?
-How do you rate the potential for environmental damage if the wrong decision is made?
-How do you rate the potential for political damage if the wrong decision is made?
-How do you rate the potential for financial damage if the wrong decision is made?
+How do you rate the potential for social damage if a wrong decision is subsequently found to have been made?
+How do you rate the potential for environmental damage if a wrong decision is subsequently found to have been made?
+How do you rate the potential for political damage if a wrong decision is subsequently found to have been made?
+How do you rate the potential for financial damage if a wrong decision is subsequently found to have been made?
 None A few Many How much information needs to be communicated to the community for them to participate?
-Simple facts Detailed proposal Significant technical data How much learning is required by the participants before they can be expected to make an informed decision? p spess How many abstract or technical concepts need to be digested before an informed decision can be made?
+Simple facts Detailed proposal Significant technical data How much learning is required by the participants to facilitate informed decision making?
+How many abstract or technical concepts need to be digested before an informed decision can be made?
 DEGREE OF COMPLEXITY Low Medium High There is one clear issue and/or problem that needs to be addressed (low).
 There are more than one or two issues and/or problems that can be resolved (medium).
-There are multiple issues and/or problems and its unclear how to resolve them (high).
-DEGREE OF POTENTIAL COMMUNITY IMPACT / CONCERN Low Medium High The project will have little effect on communities and they will hardly notice any changes (low).
-The project will fix a problem that will benefit communities and the change will cause minor inconvenience (medium). • The project will create a change that will have an impact on communities and the living in the environment, and the degree of impact/concern and acceptance will vary (high).
-DEGREE OF POLITICAL SENSITIVITY Low Medium High The project has acceptance throughout communities (low). • There are groups in the communities who may see potential in raising the profile of a project to gain attention for their cause (medium).
+There are multiple issues and/or problems and it's unclear how to resolve them (high).
+DEGREE OF POTENTIAL COMMUNITY IMPACT / CONCERN Low Medium High The project will have little effect on communities and with virtually no noticeable changes (low).
+The project will fix a problem that will benefit and the change will cause minor inconvenience (medium).
+The project will create a change that will have an impact on communities and living in the environment, and the degree of impact/concern and acceptance will vary (high).
+DEGREE OF POLITICAL SENSITIVITY Low Medium High The project has acceptance throughout communities (low).
+There are groups in the communities who may see potential in raising the profile of a project to gain attention for their cause (medium).
 Community expectations about the project are different to those of the decision makers and there is high potential for individuals and groups to use the uncertainty to gain attention (high).